top of page

 But what happens when our pets become sick?

 Pets can live happy lives for months or even years after the diagnosis of a chronic or terminal disease.
 But no matter how much we love our pets, providing care when they are sick can take a toll on the owner— “pet caregiver burden.”
+Working with owners in distress can, in turn, cause stress for veterinary teams.

+Our team is based in the Department of Psychological Sciences at Kent State University.
 With backgrounds in clinical psychology and veterinary medicine, our team's research aims to help people decrease the stress and make the most of the time remaining with their pet.

 Bulldog